maxipalay/teleop-smoother/README.md

 This package is a simple approach at smoothing the output, effectively creating a trapezoidal profile.
 The acceleration is at the maximum at all times.

+Note: if you intend to stop the robot rapidly, I would NOT recommend this, as it introduces delays.

 ## Nodes

 The core of this package is the `Smoother` node.
 This node subscribes to a velocity topic, and publishes acceleration-limited velocity commands on a separate topic.